 - Confusion reigned in the Trump regime after the Assad chemical bombing.
 Without citing specifics, Trump said he changed his Syria policy, but no one else in the regime seemed to know details.

 - Without a formal announcement, Trump removed Steve Bannon from the National Security Council.
 Jennifer Jacobs, a Bloomberg reporter, broke the story after reading it in a notice published in the Federal Register.

-- POLITICO reported that mega-donor Rebekah Mercer convinced her close ally Bannon not to resign.
-Reporter Jane Mayer has uncovered that the Mercers stand to avoid $6.8bn in taxes under Trump.
+- Politico reported that mega-donor Rebekah Mercer convinced her close ally Bannon not to resign.
+Reporter Jane Mayer has uncovered that the Mercers stand to avoid $6.8 billion in taxes under Trump.

 - The National Security Council page on whitehouse.gov is blank, save for these words: “Check back soon for more information.”

 - NYT reported that as early as July, the CIA had evidence of Russia’s efforts to get Trump elected, and that Trump advisers were likely working with the Russians.